tekumara/notes/python-type-checking.md

 A dictionary can be inferred as a TypedDict when supplied as a function argument, but requires an explicit annotation when assigned to a variable ([ref](https://github.com/microsoft/pyright/issues/1727#issuecomment-813123780)).

+A TypedDict is not compatible with `Dict[str, Any]` because it is considered a mutable invariant collection, see [mypy #4976](https://github.com/python/mypy/issues/4976).

 ## Ignore

 Add `# type: ignore` to the end of a line to disable type checking, or the top of the file to disable type-checking for the whole module.